Baileypollard/Eye-See-Mobile/README.md

 ## Data Cleaning
 Casson was given the task to clean all the images, removing unrelated images from each dataset.
 As you can imagine, this was a rather time consuming process with took roughly 1 week to complete.
 We ended up removing many labels which we predicted would affect our models predictions negatively (i.e removing organic produce variants and similiar looking produce).
 As a result, we had 93 labels left which is what we used to develop our final model.

 ## TensorFlow/TensorFlow Lite
 The image classifier consists of a convolutional neural network with an architecture similar to the popular VGG16 network.
 The model was initially built and trained on our cleaned dataset using tf.Keras.
 Performance was tested using a 70-15-15 split  of the data for training, validation, and testing sets.
 Our best model achieved approximately 60% top-5 accuracy on test data.
 After testing, the final model was saved using TensorFlow’s SavedModel format which was later converted to a FlatBuffer for use with TensorFlow Lite.
 While converting, quantization of the network’s weights optimized the model for mobile platforms.

 ## Flutter Implementation
+Developing with cross-platform technology will always come with additional issues that will need to be sorted due to the difference between the native side of each operating system.
+We quickly realized that the native camera units in both IOS and Android encode their camera images differently.
+As a result, we needed to handle both operating systems differently which *kind of* defeats the purpose of cross-plateform design.
+Other than the camera encoding issues, the application is fairly straight forward.
+On application startup, a camera stream is started which will feed a frame of data to the model any time the screen is double tapped.
+The model then returns an array of confidence values sorted from highest -> lowest.
+The value at position 0 in the array is then fed to an external speaking package which reads the label to the user.

 ## Results
+As a result of the lack of resources available (computing power/accurate trainning data), we did not reach the goals that we originally set out to achieve, and that is okay!
+In an ideal world, we would have liked to have taken all the images ourselves in the actual store environment.
+If this was the case, we believe that our model would have been much more accurate.
+In the end we achieved approximately 60% top 5 accuracy and 24% top 1 accuracy from our models predictions.
+We were happy with this result and ended the project with a mark of 100% due to the time and effort we invested.